tgurriet/3laws/docs/sources/user_guide/runtime_assurance.rst

   geometry_msgs/PoseWithCovariance pose

 .. note::
-  The Supervisor technology supports many more sensors and constraint representations.
+  The Supervisor core technology supports many more sensors and constraint representations.
 Please `contact 3laws`_ to learn more about all the type of constraints that can be implemented to satisfy other applications' needs.

 Operations and Fault Management